 Everything that you might have thought about, and possibly forgot.
 You decided to start doing freelance work and everything is ready for you to be your own boss, except for one rather important point: how much should you charge your clients per hour?
 And what all to keep in mind while deciding your hourly rate as a freelancer?

 Deciding on how much to bill your clients per hour can be tricky sometimes.
-Of course, you would like to make a profit for your efforts, but at the same time, you don’t want to price yourself out of the market.
+Of course, you would like to make a profit from your efforts, but at the same time, you don’t want to price yourself out of the market.
 Thumb sucking a number can be your answer, but how do you justify your price if someone complains that your fees are too high?
 And are you sure you are still able to cover all your expenses related to your freelance business, or will you be finding yourself in hot water at the end of the month?

 Slow down and take a deep breath!
 Calculating your hourly rate isn’t that complicated.
 There are, however some maths involved so it might be easier to open an Excel spreadsheet at this point, else you can just scroll down and use the calculator that we’ve already built for you.